Poincar\'e inequalities and rigidity for actions on Banach spaces

 \section{Introduction}

 Kazhdan's property (T) is a powerful rigidity property of groups with numerous applications and several characterizations.
 In this article we focus on the following description of property (T): \emph{ a group $G$ has property (T) if and only if every affine isometric action of $G$ on the Hilbert space has a fixed point}.
-This characterization can be rephrased as the cohomological condition $H^1(G,\pi)=0$ for every unitary representation $\pi$ of $G$.
-A generalization of property (T) to other Banach spaces is then natural.
-We are interested in conditions implying that every affine isometric action of a given group on a reflexive Banach space has a fixed point.
+This characterization can be rephrased as the cohomological condition $H^1(G,\pi)=0$, for every unitary representation $\pi$ of $G$.
+A generalization of property (T) to other Banach spaces is then straightforward: we are interested in conditions implying that every affine isometric action of a given group on a given Banach space has a fixed point.
 Such rigidity properties for actions on Banach spaces, as well as other generalizations of property (T), and their applications, were studied earlier in \cite{bader-et-al,fisher-margulis,chatterji-drutu-haglund,lafforgue}.

 One very successful method of proving property (T) is through spectral conditions on links of vertices of complexes acted upon by a group.
-Various variations of such conditions were studied in \cite{ballman-swiatkowski,dymara-januszkiewicz,ershov-et-al,garland, izeki-nayatani,kassabov,pansu,zuk-comptes,zuk-gafa,wang-jdg,wang-cag} in the context of Hilbert spaces and non-positively curved spaces.
-The main idea is as follows: given a group $G$ acting on a 2-dimensional simplicial complex, one considers the link of a vertex.
+Variations of such conditions were studied in \cite{ballman-swiatkowski,dymara-januszkiewicz,ershov-et-al,garland, izeki-nayatani,kassabov,pansu,zuk-comptes,zuk-gafa,wang-jdg,wang-cag} in the context of Hilbert spaces and non-positively curved spaces.
+Given a group $G$ acting on a 2-dimensional simplicial complex, one considers the link of a vertex.
 This link is a finite graph.
 If for every vertex, the first positive eigenvalue of the discrete Laplacian is strictly larger than $1/2$, then $G$ has property (T).

-The main purpose of this work is to extend the framework of spectral method, and some of the rigidity results, beyond Hilbert spaces.
+The main purpose of this work is to extend the framework of the spectral method, and some of the rigidity results, beyond Hilbert spaces.
 Our main result provides such a framework for the class of reflexive Banach spaces.
-The difficulty in doing this lies in the fact, that in the Hilbert space case the spectral method relies heavily on duality, in particular self-duality of Hilbert spaces.
+The difficulty lies in the fact, that in the Hilbert space case the spectral method relies heavily on orthogonality, in particular self-duality of Hilbert spaces.
 When passing to other Banach spaces, dual spaces of certain Banach spaces and of their subspaces have to be identified, and this is often a difficult task.
 We show, that when the representation is isometric such computations are possible and we can use duality effectively.